HeadspaceMeditation/beyonce/README.md

   .exec() // returns { Book: Book[] }
 ```

 To reduce the amount of data retrieved by DynamoDB, Beyoncé automatically applies a `KeyConditionExpression` that uses the `sortKey` prefix provided in your model definitions.
-For example, if the YAML definition for the `Book` model contains `sortKey:[Book, $id]` -- then the generated `KeyConditionExpression` will contain a clause like `#partitionKey = :partitionKey AND begins_with(#sortKey, :Book)`.
+For example, if the YAML definition for the `Book` model contains `sortKey:[Book, $id]` -- then the generated `KeyConditionExpression` will contain a clause like `#partitionKey = :partitionKey AND begins_with(#sortKey, Book)`.

 #### Query for all models in a partition